Michigan National Guard provides Covid-19 testing in Flint

 |0

-This work, Michigan National Guard provides Covid-19 testing in Flint [Image 6 of 6], by SrA Tristan Viglianco, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michigan National Guard provides Covid-19 testing in Flint, by SrA Tristan Viglianco, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT